Self-isolation is when you stay at home because you have or might have COVID-19. This helps stop the virus spreading to other people.

 If you have COVID-19 symptoms, you should ask for a test.
 Getting tested will help you find out if you and anyone you live with can stop self-isolating.
 Find out how to request a test here.

-In England if you test positive for COVID-19, you will be contacted by NHS Test and Trace by email, text or phone who will ask where you've been recently and who you've been in close contact with
+If you test positive for COVID-19, you will be contacted by NHS Test and Trace by email, text or phone who will ask where you've been recently and who you've been in close contact with.

-After ten days, you can stop self-isolating if:
+After seven/ten days, you can stop self-isolating if:

-After ten days, you should continue to self isolate if you still have any of these symptoms:
+After seven/ten days, you should continue to self isolate if you still have any of these symptoms:

 Only stop self-isolating when these symptoms have gone.